larrykann/Reports/docs/16_IWM/16_IWM.md

 - Day Trading Futures Strategy (Long Only)
 - Trades IWM
-- Utilizes Chaikin's Money Flow and MACD indicators to time entries and exits based on SPX performance - Supports long trading strategies
+- Utilizes the CMMA to time entries and exits based on R2K performance - Supports long trading strategies
 - Commissions and slippage accounted for in backtest results

 **Key Metrics**: _Key metrics are from the latest backtest date in the date range above in the test settings._